OnePlus 10 Pro leak may be our first look at the phone’s big square camera block

 A new render leak of the OnePlus 10 Pro has revealed a potential design for the flagship smartphone that shows a big square camera block on the back of the phone.

-The render, courtesy of noted leaker OnLeaks and created with @Zouton, includes a pair of render images showing the top half of the back of the phone.
+The possible early look at the OnePlus 10 Pro, courtesy of noted leaker OnLeaks and created with @Zouton, includes a pair of render images showing the top half of the back of the phone.
 They’re supposedly based on an actual photo of a version of the phone, though presumably made into a render to prevent exposing incriminating details from the photo.

 Sooo...
 I'm back from the Future again, this time with the very first and early look at the #OnePlus10Pro in form of stunning 5K renders!On behalf of @ZoutonUS -> https://t.co/OPSs1ray1P pic.twitter.com/A6h1EfT98aNovember 9, 2021